brotatotes/bht-automation/bht gen 1/Matthew/Chapter 27/Matthew 27 13 bht.md

 # Matthew 27:13 Commentary Help Text

 ## BHT:
-In this verse, a man is being accused of claiming to be a king, but the commentators emphasize that this accusation is false and nothing more than a political offense.
-Despite the stirring of the people, the man's actions were not meant to incite mutiny or have political motives.
-Even though he remained silent in the face of the accusations, the authorities tried to elicit a response from him.
-The verse raises questions about the credibility of the witnesses and the nature of their testimonies, particularly given the status and influence of those providing them.
+In this Bible verse, the accused is silent in the face of false accusations made by the chief priests and elders.
+The accusers were not credible witnesses, but rather individuals who wrongfully accused the accused.
+Despite the repeated and pressing accusations, the accused did not respond to the charges brought against him.
+The main charge against him was that he claimed to be a king, but this accusation lacked truth and substance.

 ## Choicest Commentary Quotes:
+### Albert Barnes:
+1. "They witness against thee - This means, rather, that they accused him."
+2. "They were not 'witnesses,' but accusers."
+3. "These accusations were repeated and pressed."

 ### Philip Schaff:
 1. "The main charge was true in form, but false in fact: His claim to be a king was not a political offence."
 2. "He had stirred up the people, etc., but not to mutiny or for political purposes."